Skip to content

 2 Tbsp: 190 calories, 12 g fat (2 g saturated fat), 170 mg sodium, 14 g carbs (2 g fiber, 4 g sugar), 7 g protein

-If you know about the sneaky buzzwords on food labels that are major red flags, you know that "Reduced Fat" is synonymous with higher-in-sugar.
-When companies have to remove fat, they make up for that lack of flavor with other ingredients.
+If you know about some of the sneaky buzzwords on food labels that are major red flags, you know that "reduced fat" can sometimes be synonymous with "higher in sugar."
 In this case, it's 4 grams of corn syrup solids and sugar.
-And if you thought you could avoid the soy that you find in all processed foods in a jar of peanut butter, you'd be wrong.
-SKIPPY compensates for lower amounts of peanut butter protein with low-fat soy protein concentrate.
+And if you thought you could avoid the soy that you find in a lot of processed foods in a jar of peanut butter, you'd be wrong.
+Skippy compensates for lower amounts of peanut butter protein with low-fat soy protein concentrate.

 Peter Pan Creamy Original Peanut Butter